IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 |humanfootprint_2009_4|Human footprint|Human footprint year 2009 highest impact|The fraction of records in areas of the highest category of human footprint in the year 2009.
 Footprint was categorized so that categorize represent roughly quantiles.|

 ### Labels: Full categories vs Threatened/Not threatened
 The `prep_labels` function may accepted any custom labels as long as they are included in the `accepted_labels` option.
 It also can provide a classification into threatened/non-threatened, via the `level` and `threatened` options.
-ON the broader level the model accuracy is usually significantly higher.
+On the broader level the model accuracy is usually significantly higher.

 For instance: